LVLMs and Humans Ground Differently in Referential Communication: Experimental Design and Method

-To quantify lexical overlap, we compute round-$i$ relative lexical overlap (RLO$_i$) as the multiset overlap of content words ($\mathrm{Inters}(A, B)$) between the referring expression used in round $i$ and the one used in round $i-1$.
+To quantify lexical overlap, we computed round-$i$ relative lexical overlap (RLO$_i$, {\bf proportion of lexical overlap}) as the multiset overlap of content words ($\mathrm{Inters}(A, B)$) between the referring expression used in round $i$ and the one used in round $i-1$.
+RLO always ranges between 0 and 1 and is defined as follows.

-Our lexical overlap measure is similar to other measures used in the literature; we discuss these in Appendix~\ref{app:more_lexical_entrainment_metrics}.
+This lexical overlap measure is similar to other measures used in the literature; we discuss these in Appendix~\ref{app:more_lexical_entrainment_metrics}.
 We use our definition because it ignores word order and has an immediate intuitive interpretation aligned with entrainment.
 While higher overlap reflects greater lexical reuse, it does not by itself imply increased efficiency; we therefore interpret overlap jointly with length-reduction trends when assessing lexical entrainment.

-\paragraph{Referring Expression Extraction} We used GPT-5 \citep{openai2025gpt5} to automatically extract referring expressions for each target basket at the dialogue level.
+\paragraph{Referring Expression Extraction} We used GPT-5 \citep{openai2025gpt5} to automatically extract referring expressions (REs) for each target basket at the dialogue level.
 We validated the extracted expressions against human annotations on a comparable corpus, obtaining an F$_1$ score of 0.86 under ROUGE-L \citep{lin-2004-rouge}.
 See Appendix~\ref{app:re_extraction_validation} for details of the validation setup and results.